 When I attended my first event in November 2013, one of the first questions I was asked was ‘how many caches have you found?’
 At the time, I had found less than 100 and definitely felt like the quintessential newbie in a see of experienced geocaching demi-Gods.
 I know better now of course!

 If you enter the world of the Groundspeak forums, you will inevitably read the often-repeated mantra ‘it’s not about the numbers’.
 Why then, is so much emphasis put on collecting smilies?
-As well as the running tally on your geocaching profile, there are separate leaderboards you can find elsewhere, such as Cacher Stats and Project-GC, where you can see where you stand in terms of numbers against other caches in your country, or indeed in the world!
+As well as the running tally on your geocaching profile, there are separate leaderboards you can find elsewhere, like Project-GC, where you can see where you stand in terms of numbers against other caches in your country, or indeed in the world!

 If you’ve been reading my blog up to now, you have probably sensed that I am quite competitive, and the first 6 months of my geocaching career saw me intent on overtaking my brother-in-law njcbailey in terms of numbers.
 Now, I am not so concerned with keeping my numbers up and tend to keep busy by setting myself challenges, such as my continuing geostreak or the Fizzy Challenge.